DraculaXS/parking-detection-project/README.md

 ```
 ---

-# Dataset Structure
+## Dataset Structure

-Training data should be organized as:
+Training data should be organized as follows:

     train_data/
     ├── train/